Allen Ginsberg: Early life and family

-Ginsberg was born into a Jewish family in Newark, New Jersey, and grew up in nearby Paterson.
+Ginsberg was born into a Jewish family on June 3, 1926, in Newark, New Jersey, and grew up in nearby Paterson.
 He was the second son of Louis Ginsberg, also born in Newark, a schoolteacher and published poet, and the former Naomi Levy, born in Nevel (Russia) and a fervent Marxist.
+Naomi Ginsberg was diagnosed with paranoid schizophrenia and institutionalized for extended periods during Ginsberg's childhood, including treatment at Greystone Park State Hospital in New Jersey.
+Her illness produced paranoid delusions and many suicide attempts.

 As a teenager, Ginsberg began to write letters to The New York Times about political issues, such as World War II and workers' rights.
 He published his first poems in the Paterson Morning Call.
 While in high school, Ginsberg became interested in the works of Walt Whitman, inspired by his teacher's passionate reading.
 In 1943, Ginsberg graduated from Eastside High School and briefly attended Montclair State College before entering Columbia University on a scholarship from the Young Men's Hebrew Association of Paterson.
 Ginsberg intended to study law at Columbia but later changed his major to literature.

-In 1945, he joined the Merchant Marine to earn money to continue his education at Columbia.
-While at Columbia, Ginsberg contributed to the Columbia Review literary journal, the Jester humor magazine, won the Woodberry Poetry Prize, served as president of the Philolexian Society (literary and debate group), and joined Boar's Head Society (poetry society).
+In 1945, he joined the Merchant Marine to earn money to continue his studies.
+While at Columbia, Ginsberg contributed to the Columbia Review literary journal, the Jester humor magazine, won the Woodberry Poetry Prize, served as president of the Philolexian Society (a literary and debate group), and joined Boar's Head Society (poetry society).

-He was a resident of Hartley Hall, where other Beat Generation poets such as Jack Kerouac and Herbert Gold also lived.
-Ginsberg has stated that he considered his required freshman seminar in Great Books, taught by Lionel Trilling, to be his favorite Columbia course.
-In 1948, he graduated from Columbia with a B.A in English and American Literature.
+He was a resident of Hartley Hall, where he met other poets such as Jack Kerouac and Herbert Gold.
+Ginsberg said his required freshman seminar in Great Books, taught by Lionel Trilling, was his favorite course.
+In 1948, he graduated from Columbia with a B.A. in English and American literature.

-According to The Poetry Foundation, Ginsberg spent several months in a mental institution after he pleaded insanity during a hearing.
-He was allegedly being prosecuted for harboring stolen goods in his dorm room.
-It was noted that the stolen property was not his, but belonged to an acquaintance.
-Ginsberg also took part in public readings at the Episcopal St. Mark's Church in-the-Bowery, which would later hold a memorial service for him after his death.
+Following a legal issue involving stolen goods in his dorm room, Ginsberg pleaded insanity, spending several months in a mental institution.